Butterflies have often been the go-to for tattoo clients who want something softer.

 - Butterfly Tattoos on Hand

-Butterfly tattoos are the perfect piece of art to be tattooed on your hand because that provides a space for both interconnected butterfly tattoos and colorful designs and styles that can wind up the limb if you want a more intricate and complete tattoo style.
+Butterfly tattoos are the perfect piece of art to be tattooed on your hand providing a space for both interconnected butterfly tattoos and colorful styles that can wind up the limb if you want a more intricate and complete tattoo design.

 Whether you’re looking for a simple butterfly or a more detailed one, the hand is a great location to consider!

 - Butterfly Tattoos on Back

-If you want your butterfly to travel or fly just as it would in real life, getting a butterfly tattoo on your back is the perfect choice.
+If you want your butterfly to travel or fly just as it would in real life, getting a butterfly tattoo on your back is a perfect choice.